 As a recovery coach, one thing I would encourage you to be mindful of is whether or not you’re leaning on alcohol as an emotional crutch.
 Things feel stressful right now, and we all need more support—the thing is, you can choose what kind of support really works best for you.

-In the past month there's been an absolutely huge uptick in booze jokes and memes directed towards moms.
+You’ve probably noticed, but in 2020 there’s been an absolutely huge uptick in booze jokes and memes directed towards moms.

 Wash your hands, but fill up your cart with booze.